vespa-engine/documentation/en/performance/vespa-query-tracing.md

 The downloaded data needs to be converted to
 [the JSON format expected by Vespa](../reference/document-json-format.html).

-We can use this small python script to traverse the track files and create a JSONL file with Vespa feed operations.
+We use this small python script to traverse the track files and create a JSONL file with Vespa feed operations.
 We will introduce the schema to be used with this feed in the next section.